Polk County Courthouse Interior Renovation

 Originally built in 1906, the Beaux-Arts-style Polk County courthouse was listed on the National Register of Historic Places in 1979.
-It went through a multi-phase renovation which began with the exterior, which was completed in 2015.
+It underwent a multi-phase renovation that began with the exterior, completed in 2015.
 The next, much larger phase focused on the interior renovation, which was completed in 2022.

-- HVAC system replacement provided high occupant comfort with low energy costs, including courtrooms and judge’s chambers with individual control and ventilation provided by a dedicated outside air system that incorporates energy recovery.
+- Designed individual control and ventilation in the courtrooms and judge’s chambers provided by a dedicated outside air system incorporating energy recovery.

 - Designed plumbing systems, including domestic water heaters, throughout the building for increased efficiency and modernization.

 - Electrical service throughout the facility was upgraded, including distribution panels.